pilatuswang/Udacity_P4/README.md

 A medium blog is genrated for this project: https://medium.com/p/1dc3b7f698eb/edit.

 # Reference
-This project refers to the ResNet 50 model on this resource https://github.com/lakshman533/Dog-Breed-Identifier
+This project refers to the ResNet 50 model on the github resource https://github.com/lakshman533/Dog-Breed-Identifier